Estimated Closing Costs Calculators: calculate closing costs when buying a home

 The NYC Mansion Tax is a progressive buyer closing cost on sales of $1 million or more.
-In fact, it depends on the purchase price and therefore ranges from 1% to 3.9% of the purchase price.
-In fact, there are a total of eight brackets.
+It depends on the purchase price and ranges from 1% to 3.9% of the home price.
+There are a total of eight brackets.
 For instance, the lowest is 1% and applies to deals between $1 million and $2 million.
-At the top, the highest Mansion Tax rate bracket of 3.9% applies to purchases of residential property over $25 million.
-Before 2019, this mansion tax was a fixed 1% rate for all deals over $1 million.
+At the top, the highest Mansion Tax bracket of 3.9% applies to residential property purchases over $25 million.
+Before 2019, this mansion tax was a fixed 1% interest rate for all deals over $1 million.

-Most buildings charge buyers a (refundable) move-in deposit as well as a non-refundable move-in fee.
-In fact, these fees are non-negotiable since they are contractually based on the underlying management agreement in place.
+Most buildings charge buyers a (refundable) move-in deposit and a non-refundable move-in fee.
+These fees are non-negotiable since they are contractually based on the underlying management agreement.

 Most buildings in NYC charge buyers a non-refundable board application fee.
-In fact, the fee is collected upon submission of the board application along with move-in fees & deposits (from the buyer) and move-out fees & deposits (from the seller).
-Lastly, this fee is non-refundable: in other words, the buyer won’t receive this money back if rejected by the co-op board.
+The fee is collected upon submission of the board application along with move-in fees & deposits (from the buyer) and move-out fees & deposits (from the seller).
+Lastly, this fee is non-refundable: in other words, the the buyer won’t receive this money back if rejected by the co-op board.

-This tax is paid by the buyer: 1.8% for loans under $500k and 1.925% for a mortgage over $500k, based on the amount of mortgage financing the purchase.
+The buyer pays this Tax: 1.8% for loan amounts under $500k and 1.925% for a mortgage over $500k, based on the amount of mortgage financing the purchase.
 However, the amount of the Mortgage can be reduced by negotiating a Purchase CEMA (“Consolidation, Extension, and Modification Agreement”) with the seller.

-The mortgage application or origination fee in NYC varies from $500 to $1,000.
-Sometimes. some banks waive this fee as a favor for their premium clients.
+NYC’s mortgage application or origination fee varies from $500 to $1,000.
+Sometimes.
+Some banks waive this fee as a favor to their premium clients.
 Besides, the average appraisal fee is ~$750 but can go up to $1,250 for higher price properties.
 Banks always hire a 3rd party appraiser.
-On top of that. buyers also pay for a Mortgage Recording Fee of about $200.
+On top of that.
+Buyers also pay a Mortgage Recording Fee of about $200.

-The standard real estate agent commission in NYC is around 6% of the sale price.
-Sometimes, sellers negotiate it down to 5%.
+The standard real estate agent commission in NYC is around 6% of the sale price; sometimes, sellers negotiate it down to 5%.
 The main reason why commissions remain elevated in NYC is that most buyers work with a buyer’s agent.
 As a result, the typical 5% to 6% commission paid by the seller is split equally between the seller’s agent and the buyer’s agent.
 Sellers do not offer less than 2.5% to 3% to a buyer’s agent because it impacts the marketing of the listing.
 Concretely, sellers in NYC sign an exclusive listing agreement, which stipulates a fixed commission percentage paid at closing.
-For unrepresented buyers, the total commission is received by the listing agent instead of being split with a buyer’s agent.
+The total commission is received by the listing agent instead of being split with a buyer’s agent for unrepresented buyers.
 As a result, buyers are encouraged to work with buyer agents because people perceived to be free since sellers are paying a fixed total commission for broker fees.

 The NYC Transfer Tax is a seller closing cost of 1% for sales under $500k and 1.425% for deals over $500k.
 On top of the NYC Transfer Tax, sellers in NYC also have to pay the New York State Transfer Taxes.

-Most buildings in NYC charge sellers a refundable move-out deposit in addition to a non-refundable move-out fee.
-However, Iif the unit is vacant, the seller may request an exception and ask these fees to be waived.
+Most buildings in NYC charge sellers a refundable move-out deposit and a non-refundable move-out fee.
+However, the seller may request an exception if the unit is vacant and ask these fees to be waived.

-This closing fee is a payment for the management company for the closing.
-In fact, this fee is generally upon submission of the application package.
+This closing fee is a payment to the management company for the closing.
+This fee is generally upon submission of the application package.

-These small seller fees cover the costs associated with physically recording the sale in public records.
+These small seller fees cover the costs of physically recording the sale in public records.